cemrezr/taxi-finder/README.md

 JWT_SECRET: Secret key for JWT token generation (used in the matching-api).

 Make sure to set these variables before running the application.
+You should copy the .env.example file and rename it to .env.

 ## Example cURL Requests for Driver API